nibrasohin/ClioPhoebe/Metadata Documentataion.md

 }
 ```
-Here, sources will contain the tag that will be the corresponding feed class name.
+Here, sources will contain the tag that will be the corresponding feed name.
 Each `tag` needs to have the following metadata associated with it:

 | Name                          | Type      | Description |
 |:-------------------------|:----------|:---------------|